-Key Terms Definitions Definitions oscillation nd forth or up and down movement n (e.g. vibration). wave A whole series of c energy.
-A whole series of oscillations that allows transfer of energy. medium The matter that is The matter that is oscillating to produce a wave. longitudinal wave A wave made from of the wave.
-A wave made from oscillations parallel to the direction of the wave. compression A part of a wave w the oscillations of here matter is made more dense by the wave. rarefaction A part of a wave w oscillations of the here matter is made less dense by the wave. sound A type of wave cau used by vibrations of matter. pitch The highness/lowr The highness/lowness of a sound. intensity The volume of a sc pund. frequency illations in a wave per second.
-This is f waves passing a point per second. transverse wave A wave made from oscillations at right angles to the direction of the wave. wavelength The length of one complete wave - from one point on one wave to the equivalent point on the next wave.
-Sound compa red to Electromagne tic Waves (e.g. Light) Sound EM Waves, like light Requires a me dium to travel Does not require a medium - can travel in a vacuum - udinal oscillations particles in matter Involves transverse oscillations of the electromagnetic field Travels faster i n more dense Travels slower in more dense media media
+Key Terms Definitions Definitions oscillation A rhythmic, back and forth or up and down movement from a rest position (e.g. vibration). wave A whole series of c energy. oscillations that allows transfer of medium The matter that is oscillating to produce a wave. longitudinal wave A wave made from of the wave.
+A wave made from oscillations parallel to the direction of the wave. compression A part of a wave w the oscillations of here matter is made more dense by the wave. rarefaction A part of a wave w oscillations of the here matter is made less dense by the wave. sound A type of wave cau used by vibrations of matter. pitch The highness/lowr ness of a sound. intensity The volume of a sc bund. frequency The number of oscillations in a wave per second.
+The also the number of waves passing a point per second also the number of waves passing a point per second transverse wave A wave made from direction of the wa A wave made from oscillations at right angles to the direction of the wave. wavelength The length of one one wave to the e The length of one complete wave - from one point on one wave to the equivalent point on the next wave.
+Sound compared to Electromagnetic Waves (e.g. Light) Sound EM Waves, like light Requires a mee dium to travel Does not require a medium - can travel in a vacuum Involves longit (vibrations) of udinal oscillations particles in matter Involves transverse oscillations of the electromagnetic field Travels faster i n more dense Travels slower in more dense media media